-- Subd.
-4a.
-Obedience to work zone flagger; violation, penalty. (a) A flagger in a work zone may stop vehicles and, hold vehicles in place until it is safe for the vehicles to proceed.
-A person operating a motor vehicle that has been stopped by a flagger in a work zone may proceed after stopping only on instruction by the flagger or a police officer, and direct vehicles to proceed when it is safe. - (b) A person convicted of operating a motor vehicle in violation of a speed limit in a work zone, or any other provision of this section while in a work zone, shall be required to pay a fine of \$300.
-This fine is in addition to the surcharge under section 357.021, subdivision 6. - (c) If a motor vehicle is operated in violation of paragraph (a), the owner of the vehicle, or for a leased motor vehicle the lessee of the vehicle, is guilty of a petty misdemeanor and is subject to a fine as provided in paragraph (b).
+A person operating a motor vehicle that t has been stopped by a flagger in a work zone may proceed after stopping only on instruct ion by the flagger or a police officer, and direct vehicles to proceed when it is safe. (b) A person convicted of operating g a motor vehicle in violation of a speed limit in a work zone, or any other provision of th is section while in a work zone, shall be required to pay a fine of \$300.
+This fine is in addition to the surcharge under section 357.021, subdivision

+- (c) If a motor vehicle is operated in violation of paragraph (a), the owner of the vehicle, or for a leased motor vehicle the lessee of the vehicle, is guilty of a petty misdemeanor and is subject to a fine as provided in paragraph (b).
 The owner or lessee may not be fined under this paragraph if (1) another person is convicted for that violation, or (2) the motor vehicle was stolen at the time of the violation.
 This paragraph does not apply to a lessor of a motor vehicle if the lessor keeps a record of the name and address of the lessee. - (d) Paragraph (c) does not prohibit or limit the prosecution of a motor vehicle operator for violating paragraph (a). - (e) A violation under paragraph (c) does not constitute grounds for revocation or suspension of a driver's license. - (f) A peace officer may issue a citation to the operator of a motor vehicle if the peace officer has probable cause to believe that the person has operated the vehicle in violation of paragraph (a).
 A citation may be issued even though the violation did not occur in the officer's presence.
-In addition to other evidentiary elements or factors, a peace officer has probable cause under this subdivision if: - (1) a qualified work zone flagger has provided a report of a violation of paragraph (a) that includes a description and the license plate number of the vehicle used to commit the offense, and the time of the incident; - (2) the person is operating the vehicle described in the report; and - 48.30 (3) it is within the four-hour period following the time of the incident, as specified in 48.31 the report. - 48.32 (g) A work zone flagger is qualified to provide a report under paragraph (f) if each 48.33 flagger involved in the reporting has completed training that includes information on flagging operations, equipment, traffic laws, observation and accurate identification of motor vehicles, 49.1 and delegation of duties involving a report under paragraph (f).
-49.2
+In addition to other evidentiary elements or factors, a peace officer has probable cause under this subdivision if: - (1) a qualified work zone flagger has provided a report of a violation of paragraph (a) that includes a description and the license plate number of the vehicle used to commit the offense, and the time of the incident; - 51.26 (2) the person is operating the vehicle described in the report; and - 51.27 (3) it is within the four-hour period following the time of the incident, as specified in the report. - (g) A work zone flagger is qualified to provide a report under paragraph (f) if each flagger involved in the reporting has completed training that includes information on flagging operations, equipment, traffic laws, observation and accurate identification of motor vehicles, and delegation of duties involving a report under paragraph (f).